Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 I go through at least 60 pencils a year; I use them daily and I see a heck of a lot of students using them every month.

-In fact, problems are pretty rare and they're isolated when they do pop up.
+In fact, problems are pretty rare.

 1. Wood casings can splinter